Life's Moments with XOXOX: A Family & Lifestyle Blog

 July 26 marks the anniversary of the 1953 attack on the Moncada army barracks by Fidel Castro and other revolutionaries.
 The attack is seen as the start of the Cuban Revolution.
 Festivities include speeches, marches, and other commemorative events.

-See also What To Pack For Beach Vacation Woman
+See also What To Pack On A Beach Vacation

 Carnival – July-August